SteelCompendium/compendium/docs/Rules/Classes/Troubadour.md

 ###### We Meet at Last (7 Drama)

-*You magically intertwine your fate with another creature—for better or worse.*
+*You magically intertwine your fate with another creature-for better or worse.*

 | **Magic, Ranged** |        **Maneuver** |
 | ----------------- | ------------------: |